 Stories of Maca’s fertility supporting effects have been passed down through history in a story that took place in the 1500’s.
 Soon after the Spanish Conquest in South America occurred the Spanish began to experience poor health and infertility, so did their livestock.
 This was due to the high altitude of the Andes.
-The native Peruvians recommended that they feed their livestock and themselves maca.
+The native Peruvians recommended that they feed their livestock and themselves Maca.
 The results were so dramatic that many of the first written records ever kept for the Andean region were passages about Maca.
 There are also historical notes recording that the Conquistadors began demanding to be paid in Maca instead of gold.

 Maca has been scientifically researched for the use of increasing fertility since 1961 and has been shown to contain specific compounds called glucosinolates which can affect fertility for both men and women.
 These alkaloids are responsible for Maca’s ability to support hormonal balance.

 Benefits of maca: